fahreziisnaen/JNET_Monitoring/readme.md

 * **IP Pool Management**: Automatically assign IP addresses to new PPPoE users based on profiles
   - Auto-populate IP start, IP end, and gateway when profile is selected
   - Link IP pools to PPPoE profiles
+  - **Sync from MikroTik**: One-click synchronization to import IP pools from MikroTik devices
+  - Optimized batch processing for fast synchronization

 ### 🗺️ Network Asset Mapping
 * **Interactive Map**: Visualize your network infrastructure (MikroTik, OLT, ODC, ODP) on an interactive Leaflet map